Addressing Needs and Capacity in Historically Overlooked Regions of the Bayou

 This Project is Made Possible By Community Partnerships

 We are grateful to the Community Resilience Center at The Water Institute for partnering with BCF on this important project and to the American Red Cross of Louisiana for providing meals during these community gatherings.
-We would also like to give special thanks to Hope Community Church, Popie’s Palace and the Terrebonne Parish Library System’s South Regional Branch for hosting these conversations.
+We would also like to give special thanks to Hope Community Church, Popie’s Palace, the Cut Off Youth Center and the Terrebonne Parish Library System’s South Regional Branch for hosting these conversations.